 I’m studying how changes in cellular metabolism and cancer-causing mutations can work together to promote the development of leukemia.
 Specifically, I am interested in how an enzyme known as BCAT1 affects the metabolism of branched-chain amino acids (BCAAs).
 BCAAs are essential amino acids our bodies require to build cells, tissues, and organs, and their breakdown provides fuel and energy for important cellular processes.
 We know from previous research that changes in the BCAA pathway and elevated levels of BCAT1 are associated with several cancers, including non-small cell lung cancer, glioma, and leukemia, but we don’t exactly know why.
 Our lab also recently published a paper in Cancer Discovery that found inhibiting BCAT1 impaired the development and growth of leukemia cells.

 At UT Southwestern, incoming graduate students are paired with an older student to guide them through the process, help them adjust to school, and choose rotation labs.
 I was lucky to get paired with a student in the DeBerardinis lab.
-She suggested that CRI and Dr. Jian Xu’s lab in particular would be a good fit for me.
+She suggested that CRI and Dr. Jian Xu’s lab would be a good fit for me.
 I’ve really enjoyed my experience here so far.
-Jian’s enthusiasm about science is contagious –the whole institute has this great energy to it.
-Everyone in the lab is incredibly collaborative and supportive and it’s amazing to work with and learn from other researchers at CRI too.
+Jian’s enthusiasm for science is contagious –the whole institute has this great energy to it.
+Everyone in the lab is incredibly collaborative and supportive, and it’s amazing to work with and learn from other researchers in CRI too.
 I don’t think I could get better training than this.

 What about being a researcher is different than people might expect?